thecdil/sediment/_tributaries/atmosphere.md

 ## Sand Grains

-{% include feature/image-gallery.html objectid="sediment38" width="75" caption=false%}
+{% include feature/image-gallery.html objectid="sediment38" caption=false%}

 AS I COME across closer pictures of sandstone, I begin to see the texture of its grain, and I think about the multitude of histories collected in Glen Canyon's old dunes.
 If sand and rock tell a story, it is one that is swirled with other places, strung with webs of countless interactions, brought together by the wind.

 There is an odd trick of scales at play here: the more closely I hone in on a single grain of sand, the less I see sand, and the more I see mountains, rivers, and wind.

 This narrative structure is unfamiliar to me.
-It does not line up with the narratives I know, in which a singular character (who is almost always human) marches through time, self-individuating as they brush against actors and places outside of themselves.
+It does not line up with the narratives I know, in which a singular character--almost always human--marches through time, self-individuating as they brush against actors and places outside of themselves.
 By the time I reach the end of most stories, each character has become contained, made distinct against their settings and their relations.
-But no matter how hard I try to isolate the story of a single grain of sand, I continue to get flung out across wider and wider reaches of space, and the less I am able to pinpoint where the agency behind this story lies: with sand, with river, or with wind?
+But no matter how hard I try to isolate the story of a single sand grain, I continue to get flung out across wider and wider reaches of space, and the less I am able to pinpoint where the agency behind this story lies: with sand, with river, or with wind?

 {% include feature/new-section.html %}

 ## Crossed Tracks

-LIKE MY POET friend, when I look at photographs of Glen Canyon's sandstone hills, I find it easy to see the trackings of the wind.

 <div class="float-start pe-4 mb-2 w-50" >